Stein 4-manifolds and corks: Further remarks

 In~\cite{AY1}, we introduced new objects which we call plugs.
 By using the embedding theorem of Stein $4$-manifolds, we can easily construct examples of plug structures corresponding to Theorem~\ref{th:knotting corks}, \ref{th:disjoint corks} and Corollary~\ref{cor:involutions of corks}.
 The proofs are almost the same as that of cork structures.
 See also~\cite{AY3}.

 In Section~\ref{sec:Infinitely many disjointly knotted cork}, we used the embedding theorem to detect smooth structures.
 This technique is useful for constructions of exotic smooth structures on compact 4-manifolds with boundary.
-For details, see our forthcoming paper.
+For details, see our paper \cite{AY5} which was written after the first draft of this paper.